 Step-By-Step Photos and Directions:

-Step 2: In a smaller bowl, add the wet ingredients and whisk to blend.
+Step 2: Add the wet ingredients to a smaller bowl and whisk to blend.
 I recommend partially melting the butter by microwaving it in a small microwave-safe dish for 25 seconds.

 Step 3: Mix the wet ingredients into the dry ingredients.
 Preheat your donut maker or your oven.